Skip to main content

 Human rights are universal.
 As a global healthcare company, Fresenius views the respect for human rights as an integral part of our responsibility.
 Medical care for patients and the well-being of our more than 190,000 employees are among the most important engagement areas of our human rights due diligence.

 We are aware that respecting human rights extends beyond our own company operations and core business.
 We consider human rights issues when selecting and cooperating with our suppliers and business partners, in procurement, sales, and distribution.
-We expect them, among other requirements, to commit to compliance with the principles set out in our Human Rights Statement.
+We expect them, among other requirements, to respect human rights in their value chain as well.
 We specify and communicate these expectations in our Code of Conduct for Business Partners.
-We are working to increase the transparency of our supply chains.
-The knowledge gained by doing so helps us to ensure secure supplies while reducing human rights risks in the procurement of important raw materials and supplies.
+We are constantly working to increase the transparency of our supply chains.
+The knowledge gained by doing so helps us to ensure secure supplies while addressing human rights risks in the procurement of important raw materials and supplies.

 Health is a human right